kevydotvinu/beautiful/_posts/2018-01-01-Iptables-A-case-study.md

      sudo iptables -t nat -A PREROUTING -j DNAT -p tcp --dport 22 --destination 125.99.121.62 --to-destination 192.168.1.2

- * dport: port of Ubuntu machine
+ * --dport: port of Ubuntu machine
- * destination: IP of Ubuntu machine
+ * --destination: IP of Ubuntu machine
- * to-destination: IP of Fedora machine
+ * --to-destination: IP of Fedora machine

 ### Conclusion
 We have gone through very little possibilities of iptables here.
-This knowledge is more enough to turn your unused PC or inexpensive dedicated PC such as Raspberry Pi into a full functioning WiFi home router (consider second NIC as Wireless card in this case).
+This knowledge is more enough to turn your unused PC or inexpensive dedicated PC such as Raspberry Pi into a full functioning home router.
 I have been using DIY home router for the past some years.
 If you could find any doubts, do not hesitate to ask me in the comment box below.